eclipse-archived/ceylon-ide-eclipse/README.md

 9. During the development, you should be aware of these rules:
     - If you _change some of the fixed jars included in the Ceylon distribution_ (such as `org.antlr`, `org.apache.commons.logging`, etc...), then you should :
-        - **rebuild/publish** the distribution by running the `ant clean publish ide-quick` command in the `ceylon-dist` directory,
+        - **rebuild/publish** the distribution by running the `ant clean publish ide-quick` command in the `ceylon/dist` directory,
-        - **update, inside Eclipse,** the `Ceylon Distribution Binary Dependencies Feature` feature from the `.../ceylon-dist/osgi/build/dist` update site.
+        - **update, inside Eclipse,** the `Ceylon Distribution Binary Dependencies Feature` feature from the `.../ceylon/dist/osgi/build/dist` update site.
     - If you _have modified code inside one of the projects required by the Ceylon IDE plugin_ (distribution project, SDK, formatter, java2ceylon converter, ceylon-ide-common, ...), you should:
         - **rebuild/publish** the modified project by running the `ant clean publish ide-quick` command in the project directory,
     - Each time you _rebuild/publish one of the projects required by the Ceylon IDE plugin_ (distribution project, SDK, formatter, java2ceylon converter, ceylon-ide-common, ...), you should: